Skip to main content

 NEXT Americas Dine Arounds

-Interested in joining other engaging members in great dinner and conversation?
-NEXT Americas invites mid-career members to join them for a night on the town.
-There will be the opportunity to choose from 5 different restaurants and discussion topics.
-There will be limited seats, and separate registration is required.
+Looking for good food and even better conversation?
+Join NEXT Americas mid-career members for a night on the town.
+There will be the opportunity to choose from 4 different restaurants and discussion topics.

-Tue May 13 7:30 AM — 6:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Street Level, Lobby F
+Tue May 13 7:30 AM — 6:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Street Level, Lobby A

 Registration